 There’s a common misperception that dogs dislike eye contact.
 While most dogs don’t like making eye contact with strangers, especially if they see that stranger as a threat, they are happy to make eye contact with their people.

-That eye contact comes in two forms: soft and hard.
+Eye contact comes in two forms: soft and hard.

 Soft eye contact, where the eyes stay bright and relaxed, is a form of staying connected.

 Hard eye contact, where the eyes seem to “pierce” through you, may be a precursor to aggression.
 It also can be a way for your dog to try to motivate you right now.
 For example, some dogs will start by giving you a hard stare if they want to go outside or if they need water in their bowls.
 If you don’t pick up on the signal, they will resort to other measures like standing by the door or scratching at it to let you know they need some time outside.